 The Riviera was also the first mass produced car from General Motors that didn't use a frame around the door glass.

 Power comes from a 401 cubic inch 'Wildcat' 445 V8 engine outputting 325 horsepower.
 This is paired with a Turbine Drive automatic transmission.
 Both were standard with the Riviera.

-This particular Arctic White beauty was built in Flint, MI .
+This particular beauty was originally built in Flint, MI .